The Electrical and Computer Engineering department offers two graduate degree programs:

 - MECE Program: There is an application fee of $85 that can be paid by credit card or checking account.

-NOTE: MECE applicants with financial needs may be eligible for application fee waivers from:
+NOTE: MECE applicants with financial needs may be eligible for application fee waivers from the organizations listed below.
+Otherwise, the application fee for MECE WILL NOT be waived.

 - Institute for Recruitment of Teachers